OpenVidu/openvidu.io/docs/docs/openvidu-call/docs.md

 === ":simple-nodedotjs:{.icon .lg-icon .tab-icon} OpenVidu Call backend"

-    The server-side application built with Node.js and Express that manages the communication between the OpenVidu Server and the OpenVidu Call Frontend.
+    The server-side application built with Node.js and Express that manages the communication between the OpenVidu Server and the frontend.

     It uses the LiveKit Server SDK library to interact with the OpenVidu Server and handle the authentication, videoconference rooms, recordings, broadcasts, and other features.